Student Loan Information

 Canadian students requiring financial assistance to help meet their educational expenses may apply for a Canada Student Loan.
 Applications are made to the province in which the student is a resident.
 If you are a BC resident, you would apply to StudentAid BC

-Canada Student Loan assistance is awarded on the basis of financial need and information provided by the students, parents and/or spouse.
+Canada Student Loan assistance is awarded on the basis of financial need and information provided by the students, their parent(s) and/or spouse.

 Students are encouraged to apply online in early July to avoid late payment charges to the College.
 Review information on applying for a loan in the 2017-2018 academic year

-for important details for your loan application including important dates and course load guides.
+for important details about the loan application process including important dates and course load guides.

 Paying Back Your loan

-The loans are interest-free while the student is registered full-time at a university.
-Payment begins six months after the student withdraws or ceases full-time study.
-It is the student’s responsibility to inform the National Student Loan Service Centre of their enrolment if they wish to maintain this interest-free status.
+Your loans are interest-free while you are registered full-time at an approved post-secondary institution.
+Payment begins six months after you withdraw or cease full-time study.
+It is your responsibility to inform the National Student Loan Service Centre of your enrolment if you wish to maintain interest-free status.

 Any full-time student who, after applying for a student loan, changes their course load and would subsequently drop to part-time status should contact an academic advisor